Skip to content

 Services you're looking for

-Suburb listings last refreshed on 3 June 2026.
+Suburb listings last refreshed on 14 July 2026.
 Sourced from public clinic listings.
 Confirm directly with each clinic before booking.

-Looking beyond SANCROX?
+Looking beyond Sancrox?

 See Paediatric occupational therapy in NSW for clinics across the wider state directory.

-Quick answers about SANCROX
+Quick answers about Sancrox

 Answered from the current directory snapshot — listings are self-reported and may change.

-How many paediatric OT clinics are in SANCROX?
+How many paediatric OT clinics are in Sancrox?

-1 clinic is listed in SANCROX, NSW on OTWaitlist.
+1 clinic is listed in Sancrox, NSW on OTWaitlist.

-Which SANCROX clinics are taking new patients?
+Which Sancrox clinics are taking new clients?

-How fresh is this SANCROX availability data?
+How fresh is this Sancrox availability data?

 Listings here are self-reported and sourced from public registers; check directly with the clinic before relying on availability.

-Questions families ask in SANCROX
+Questions families ask in Sancrox

 How long is the typical wait for paediatric occupational therapy in NSW?